Moffat's modified gravity. Newton's coupling runs with scale, instead of staying constant.

 Cosmological version: the theory reduces approximately to ΛCDM-like background expansion with specific deviations in perturbation growth and lensing kernels.
 Detailed CMB fits are scarce in the published MOG literature.

-The independent-reproduction gap is the main editorial caveat.
-MOG might be right; the data quality for distinguishing it from ΛCDM at cosmological scales is high enough that, if its predictions worked universally, the framework would have been adopted by the broader community.
+The independent-reproduction gap is the central open question.
+MOG might be right; the data quality for distinguishing it from ΛCDM at cosmological scales is high enough that, if its predictions worked universally, the framework would have been adopted more broadly.
+The fact that it has not been is meaningful.

 Spotted an error?
 Have a source to add?